CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 This is some NENA. <Du>Dit is niet NENA<Du>
 ```

-The closing bracket must match the opening bracket.
+The language codes in the first and last tag must match.
 Any number of words are
 allowed inside the foreign language tags.

 #### Speaker Tag